 This might sound intimidating, but the passion and commitment to the field that we bring to our classes is paired with a delight in introducing beginners to the world of art.
 Because Redlands is a liberal arts university, all students must take one course in the arts.
 Many fulfill this commitment in our studio classes.
 This means that students with various levels of experience –some art majors and some beginners, populate our intro courses.
 As a result of this mixture, the courses are lively and interdisciplinary.
 Students are encouraged to apply skills from other areas to their work in art and art history.

-Artists Observation and drawing from life
+Observation and drawing from life

-Composition in 2 and 3 dimensions
+Composition in two and three dimensions

 Constructing innovative and original works of art

 Using art tools in a safe and appropriate manner

 Insightful and articulate critique of works of art